Skip to main content

 const web3 = new Web3(/* PROVIDER*/);

-//calling any method that interact with the network would use the previous passed provider.
+// calling any method that interacts with the network will use the supplied provider

 await web3.eth.getBlockNumber();

-The created Web3 instance will use the passed provider to interact with the blockchain network.
-This interaction happens when sending a request and receiving the response, and possibly when listening to provider events (if the provider support this).
+The new Web3 instance will use the supplied provider to interact with the blockchain network.
+This interaction happens when sending requests and receiving responses, and possibly when listening to provider events (if the provider supports this).

 Providers Types

-web3.js supports several types of providers, each with its own unique features or specific use cases.
-Here are the main types:
+Web3.js supports several types of providers for different use cases.
+Here are the available types:

 1. HTTP Provider